 Educational for the EMS area of study at Sinclair includes:

-First Responder (EMR) - Requires 3 credit hours and successful completion of a state test.
+FIRST RESPONDER (EMR) - Requires 3 credit hours and successful completion of a state test.
 This level is geared for the delivery of emergency medical care by non-medical personnel; e.g., police, safety team members, etc. This is course EMS 1100.
 Please clink on this link- Forms or visit the FORMS area of this website.

 For all specific information about EMT and Paramedic, please see information under the FORMS and COURSE headings on this page.